up/sortable-dl/README.md

 ##SortableDL

 There are a few excellent plugins for jQuery for Table sorting.
 But none offers an option for extra content ('more information ..'), hidden per default and with valid Markup.
-SortableDL uses principle standard tables but with a little 'Markup Hack'.
+SortableDL uses standard tables with a little 'Markup Hack'.

 Instead:

 	<tr>
 	  <td class="col1"></td>